On Sequential Bayesian Inference for Continual Learning: Background

 \subsubsection{Continual Learning Example: Split-MNIST}

-For the MNIST dataset~\citep{lecun1998gradient}, we know that if we were to train a BNN we would achieve good performance by inferring the posterior $p(\rvtheta | \mathcal{D})$ and integrating out the posterior to infer the posterior predictive over a test point~Equation~\eqref{eq:pred_dist_t1}.
-Therefore, if we were to split the dataset MNIST into $5$ two-class classification tasks, then we should be able to recursively recover the multi-task posterior $p(\rvtheta | \mathcal{D}) = p(\rvtheta| \mathcal{D}_1 \ldots, \mathcal{D}_5)$ using~Equation~\eqref{eq:bayes_cl}.
-This problem is called Split-MNIST \citep{zenke2017continual}, where the first task involves the classification of the digits $\{0, 1\}$, the second task classification of the digits $\{2, 3\}$, and so~on.
+For the MNIST dataset~\citep{lecun1998gradient} we know that if we were to train a BNN we would achieve good performance by inferring the posterior $p(\rvtheta | \mathcal{D})$~\cref{sec:metrics} and integrating out the posterior to infer the posterior predictive distribution over a test point~\cref{eq:pred_dist_t1}.
+So if we were to split the dataset MNIST into $5$ two-class classification tasks then we should be able to recursively recover the multi-task posterior $p(\rvtheta | \mathcal{D}) = p(\rvtheta| \mathcal{D}_1 \ldots, \mathcal{D}_5)$ using~\cref{eq:bayes_cl}.
+This problem is called Split-MNIST \citep{zenke2017continual}, where the first task involves the classification of the digits $\{0, 1\}$ then the second task classification of the digits $\{2, 3\}$ and so on.

 We can define three different CL settings~\cite{hsu2018re, van2019three, van2022three}.
-When we allow the CL agent to make predictions with a task identifier $\tau$ the scenario is referred to as \emph{task-incremental}.
-The~identifier $\tau$ could be used to select different heads~\Cref{sec:cl}, for~instance.
-This scenario is not compatible with sequential Bayesian inference outlined in~Equation~\eqref{eq:bayes_cl} since no task identifier is required for making predictions. \emph{Domain-incremental} learning is another scenario that does not have access to $\tau$ during evaluation and requires the CL agent to perform classification to the same output space for each task; for~example, for Split-MNIST the output space is $\{0, 1\}$ for all tasks, so this amounts to classifying between even and odd digits.
+When we allow the CL agent to make predictions with a task identifier $t$ the scenario is referred to as \emph{task-incremental}.
+The~identifier $t$ could be used to select different heads~\Cref{sec:cl}, for~instance.
+This scenario is not compatible with sequential Bayesian inference outlined in~Equation~\eqref{eq:bayes_cl} since no task identifier is required for making predictions. \emph{Domain-incremental} learning is another scenario that does not have access to $t$ during evaluation and requires the CL agent to perform classification to the same output space for each task; for~example, for Split-MNIST the output space is $\{0, 1\}$ for all tasks, so this amounts to classifying between even and odd digits.
 Domain incremental learning is compatible with sequential Bayesian inference with a Bernoulli likelihood.
-The~third scenario is \emph{class-incremental} learning which also does not have access to $\tau$ but the agent needs to classify each example to its corresponding class.
+The~third scenario is \emph{class-incremental} learning which also does not have access to $t$ but the agent needs to classify each example to its corresponding class.
 For~Split-MNIST, for~example, the~output space is $\{0, \ldots, 9\}$ for each task.
 Class-incremental learning is compatible with sequential Bayesian inference with a categorical~likelihood.